evolution-ui/evolution-ui/README.md

   - Remember to rebase often to stay updated and minimize conflicts: `git pull --rebase evolution development`
   - When your component is ready, open a Pull Request to the `development` branch of the original repository.
 Your Pull Request will be reviewed as soon as possible

-## Showing Code For Added Components
+## Displaying Your Code For Added Components

 Add the following code snippet to the end of your component to showcase the HTML, CSS and JavaScript of your component.
-However, some special characters may need to be escaped when marked up in HTML.
+Keep in mind, some special characters may need to be escaped when marked up in HTML.
 You can use [http://www.freeformatter.com/html-escape.html](http://www.freeformatter.com/html-escape.html) to automatically escape those special character so the code shows up properly in HTML.
-Just paste your code in the proper HTML, CSS and JavaScript areas.
+Just paste your code in the proper HTML, CSS and JavaScript CODE HERE areas below.

 ```html
     <div class="evo_c-markup">